matthew-buglass/echo_sounding_simulator/README.md

 The velocity is the speed at which the vessel crosses the sample mesh.
 The velocity is in meters per second.

 ### No Wait
+By default, the simulator will respect the Sample Rate parameter given to it and will only emit data on that cadence.
+So by default, with a sampling rate of 1Hz, a data point will be written every second.
+By adding the `--no-wait` flag, the simulator will calculate the position of the sample according to the sample rate and velocity, but will perform that calculation and emit data as fast as it can.

 ### Wrapping it up
 Say you were to run: